 Because feeder rodents, reptiles, and amphibians can have Salmonella on their bodies, you may become infected if you spread the bacteria from their bodies to your mouth during or after handling.
 For instance, you may touch your mouth while you’re holding your pet reptile or amphibian, or while you’re preparing some feeder rodents for it to eat, and accidentally eat the bacteria.

-Because rodent, reptile, and amphibian habitats can also be contaminated with Salmonella, you can pick up the bacteria from bedding, basking rocks, the water where reptiles and amphibians swim and live, food and water dishes, and other objects in their enclosures.
+Because rodent, reptile, and amphibian habitats can also be contaminated with Salmonella, you can pick up the bacteria from bedding, basking rocks, the water where reptiles and amphibians swim, food and water dishes, and other objects in their enclosures.

 Any object or surface used to store, thaw, and prepare feeder rodents can be contaminated with Salmonella, including countertops, microwave ovens, refrigerators and freezers, kitchen utensils, and glasses and bowls.

-If you get Salmonella on your hands or clothing, you can spread the bacteria not only to yourself but also to other people, objects, or surfaces.
+If you get Salmonella on your hands or clothing, you can spread the bacteria not only to yourself but also to other people, other pets like your dog, objects, or surfaces.

 Does freezing kill Salmonella?